Jim Rogers: Food Prices Will Skyrocket

 The device would emit encrypted radio waves that would be picked up by satellites and "used to track fugitives from justice, terrorists, illegal immigrants, criminals, political opponents, defectors, domestic help, and Saudi Arabians who don't return home from pilgrimages," Sweden's The Local reported.

-The application included a request to patent a model B of the device that could release poison to "eliminate" the
+The application included a request to patent a model B of the device that could release poison to "eliminate" the individual if he or she became a security risk.

 "I apply for these reasons and for reasons of state security and the security of citizens," the statement reads.